genome/bfx-workshop/lectures/week_06/README.md

 - Take a look through this file - how many variants (if any) were called by both callers?

 The differences in variants called reflect different underlying statistical models and assumptions.
-In this case, it also reflects that we didn't run through the whole Mutect filtering process as implemented in our pipelines.
+In this case, it also reflects that we didn't run through the whole Mutect filtering process, and didn't filter the VarScan calls at all!
 Still, it's important to realize that different callers have different strengths and weaknesses!

 ## Wrap up
 If all of this seems a little complicated, well, that's because it is!
-Variant calling, filtering, and prioritization is a difficult problem, and doubly so for somatic variants - the challenges of purity, ploidy, and heterogeneity that we talked about in the lecture are difficult to overcome.
+Variant calling, filtering, and prioritization is a difficult problem, and doubly so for somatic variants - the challenges of purity, ploidy, and heterogeneity that we talked about in the lecture are challenging to overcome.

 Thankfully, solid pipelines exist for running variant calling.
-Pipelines help you in two ways: 1) they encapsulate many of these steps, and just allow you specify needed inputs and say "Go".
+Pipelines help you in two ways: 1) they encapsulate many of these steps, and allow you specify needed inputs and just say "Go".
 2) They benefit from years of fine-tuning from folks who have thought deeply about the problem.
-Many such pipelines exist, for one example, you could look at the CWL pipelines in the [analysis-workflows](https://github.com/genome/analysis-workflows) repository or comparable WDL workflows in the [analysis-wdls](https://github.com/wustl-oncology/analysis-wdls/issues) repository.
+Many such pipelines exist: for one example, you could look at the CWL pipelines in the [analysis-workflows](https://github.com/genome/analysis-workflows) repository or comparable WDL workflows in the [analysis-wdls](https://github.com/wustl-oncology/analysis-wdls/issues) repository.
 You still need to be aware of some of the underlying issues and relevant parameters, as we discussed above, but using a pre-built pipeline can save you a lot of time!

 ## Visualization (optional)